MINDS-i/MINDS-i-Foundations/README.md

-# MINDS-i
+# MINDS-i-Foundations
-Code to assist with running MINDSi robots
+Code used for the MINDS-i Foundations curriculum

-This library contains code for running all the sensors sold with MINDSi kits, and examples for each chassis
+This library contains code for learning the basics of programming and electronics using the MINDS-i platform.
+Intended to be used with the [MINDS-i Foundations](https://mindsieducation.com/collections/education-labs-curriculum/foundations-curriculum) curriculum.